 Welcome to Advising at Grand Valley

-Message from Dr. Suzeanne Benet, Assistant Vice President for Academic Affairs
+Message from Dr. Suzeanne Benet, Associate Vice President for Academic Affairs

 Welcome to the University-wide Academic Advising Website.
 Academic advising is a critical partner in fostering your success at GVSU and beyond GVSU as you transition into a career, graduate school, or wherever your choices and opportunities lead you.
 This site contains important information about academic advising resources available at GVSU.
 In addition, you can link to resources across the University to help explore academic majors and careers, find important student support services, and connect with important academic advising tools.